Anorexia and Addiction

-Anorexia nervosa is an eating disorder that affects both women and men in the United States.
-Statistics from the Eating Disorders Coalition (EDC) indicate that at least 30 million Americans suffer from an eating disorder at some point in their lifetime.
-The statistics further reflect that every 62 minutes at least one person dies as a direct result of an eating disorder.
+Anorexia nervosa is an eating disorder that affects both women (~0.9% lifetime prevalence) and men (~0.3% lifetime prevalence) in the United States.1 The Eating Disorders Coalition (EDC) indicates that at least 30 million Americans suffer from an eating disorder at some point in their lifetime, and that every 62 minutes at least one person dies as a direct result of an eating disorder.2

-Anorexia is a serious illness that greatly affects body image and self-esteem, as well as major organ systems in the body that are susceptible to permanent damage without physical and psychological treatment.
-Anorexia can wreak havoc on families as they watch their loved one struggle while trying to get them get the help they need.
-A person who is diagnosed with an eating disorder is often vehemently opposed to any change, because weight loss and/or maintaining a significantly low weight takes precedent over everything in life.
-At the most basic level, anorexia is self-starvation, sometimes combined with other methods to reduce appetite and facilitate weight loss.
+Anorexia is a serious mental health condition with an alarmingly high mortality rate—only second behind that associated with opioid addiction.2 Anorexia can additionally place stress on families and friends as they watch their loved one’s health deteriorate while perhaps struggling to get them the help they need.
+People with eating disorders may be opposed to any treatment, because weight loss and/or maintaining a significantly low weight can begin to take precedence over other important aspects of one’s life.3,5 At a fundamental level, anorexia is semi-starvation, sometimes combined with purging behaviors and/or other methods to reduce appetite and facilitate weight loss.4

-Per the American Psychiatric Association key symptoms of anorexia include:
+Per the American Psychiatric Association, key diagnostic features of anorexia nervosa include:4

-- Persistent lack of recognition of the seriousness of low body weight
+- Disturbances in self-perceived weight or distorted body image; lack of recognition of the seriousness of the current, underweight state.

 Eating Disorders: A Complex Picture

-The National Eating Disorders Association reports that almost 50 percent of those with an eating disorder are also abusing substances, which is a rate five times greater than that seen in the general population.
-In addition, NEDA points out that substance abuse can come on at any time, whether it be before, during, or after treatment of an eating disorder.
-This underscores the need for proper support and treatment protocols that will allow individuals with these co-occurring conditions to reclaim their lives.
+In 2003, the National Center on Addiction and Substance Abuse (CASA) reported that as many as 50% of those with an eating disorder also abuse substances (alcohol or illicit drugs)—a rate roughly five times greater than that seen in the general population.6 Conversely, as many as 35% of people with substance abuse or dependence issues were found to also have eating disorders.
+This overlap underscores the need for proper support and treatment protocols that will allow individuals with these co-occurring conditions to reclaim their lives.